2

 Conclusion

-In this article we saw how to exploit an Android application that allows backup by modifying one of the application resources (shared preferences).
+Exploit Android backup.
+In this article we saw how to exploit Android backup.
+An application that allows backup by modifying one of the application resources (shared preferences).
 This risk is actually very easy to mitigate, you just need to make sure to set the allowBackup flag to false in the AndroidManifest.xml file.